cgu-swebe-2019/rebelbogota.github.io/SessionB.md

 Presenter     | Talk Title
 --------------|------------
-Haley Harwell | Authority Asks: Does it Matter Who Ask for your Money?
 Rick Wilson  | Charity Begins at Home: A Lab-in-the-Field Experiment on Dictatorial Giving Neslihan Uler | Collaborative Versus Independent Fundraising Monica Capra  | Volunteer Now or Later: The Effects of Effort Time Allocation on Donations